Table of Contents:

 where I is the moment of inertia and m is the mass of the body

 Accordingly, the radius of gyration is given as follows

-The unit of radius of gyration is mm.
+The unit of the radius of gyration is mm.
 By knowing the radius of gyration, one can find the moment of inertia of any complex body equation (1) without any hassle.

-Consider a body having n number of particles each having a mass of m.
+Consider a body having an n number of particles each having a mass of m.
 Let the perpendicular distance from the axis of rotation be given by r1, r2, r3,…,rn.
 We know that the moment of inertia in terms of radius of gyration is given by the equation (1).
 Substituting the values in the equation, we get the moment of inertia of the body as follows

-If all the particles have the same mass then equation (3) becomes
+If all the particles have the same mass, then equation (3) becomes

-We can write mn as M which signifies the total mass of the body.
+We can write mn as M, which signifies the total mass of the body.
 Now the equation becomes

 From equation (4), we get